-Non-native plants, often also referred to as exotic or alien plants, are those that are introduced to an area, typically by humans.
-They are often introduced intentionally, such as importing an ornamental plant from another part of the world.
+Non-native plants are those that are introduced to an area, typically by humans.
+They are often introduced intentionally, such as by importing an ornamental plant from another part of the world.
 But they can also be introduced unintentionally, such as seeds traveling on an animal’s fur.

 2. What are Invasive Plants?

 Plants can become invasive when they escape cultivation and enter into natural areas.
-Both native and non-native plants can be invasive, but this is a particular problem with certain non-native plants because they don’t have the same conditions here that would keep their growth in check in their home countries.
+This is a particular problem with certain non-native plants because they don’t have the same conditions here that would keep their growth in check in their native habitats.